mykytazharov/SmartKeyRShinyApp/README.md

 * Data preprocessing and cleaning
 * Introducing the idea of a predictive algorithm based on n-Grams

-The milestone report with the above steps can be found in the EDA_nlp.pdf file via https://github.com/mykytazharov/SmartKeyRShinyApp/blob/master/EDA_nlp.pdf
+The milestone report with the above steps can be found in the EDA_nlp.pdf [file](https://github.com/mykytazharov/SmartKeyRShinyApp/blob/master/EDA_nlp.pdf )

 The prediction algorithm used in the application was based on the n-gram model (4-gram in our case), using the stupid backoff algorithm.

-Link to the application - https://mykytazharov.shinyapps.io/SmartKeyBoardApp/
+You can find the application [here](https://mykytazharov.shinyapps.io/SmartKeyBoardApp/).